Ayush-1211/Web-Development-BootCamp/README.md

           - Parse JSON
           - Using Express to Render a Website with Live API Data
           - Using Body Parser to Parse POST Requests to the Server

+    16. EJS (Embedded JavaScript Templating)
+          - Creating EJS Templates
+          - Running Code Inside the EJS Template
+          - Passing Data from Webpage to Server
+          - Node Module Exports (How to Pass Functions and Data between Files)